Find your English ancestors, local history and details of their lives with these links to online family history and genealogy resources.

 Provides free parish registers for the UK and provides information on births, marriages, and deaths.

+Search the census records from 1841-1921, plus the 1939 Register all at once.
 The 1939 Register is a fantastic resource for family history and social history research as it is the only surviving record of the population between 1921 and 1951.
 This is because the 1931 census was destroyed and one was not taken in 1941.